644zhang/MFCN/README.md

 STEP 3: Watershed based instance segmentation.
 After obtaining binary segmentation maps, to record information for each vesicle, e.g., area, radius, and gray-value, we adopt a watershed-based instance segmentation and save each vesicle’s contour as .roi files, which can be read by ImageJ software.
 We provide Matlab scripts (in ./code_model/matlab_script), first running watershed_for_dbwts.m to record information for each vesicle, and then running freeroisaveapply.m to save the .roi files.
 These .roi files can be read and analyzed by ImageJ software.

+If you need the dataset or have any questions, please contact with 644364381@qq.com